 Not just but it provides the top needs for any IoT project, which are quick deployment, security, top performance, and stress-free cloud integration.

 You can select any cloud platform like AWS, Microsoft Azure, or Google Cloud IoT with ASP.NET core due to its effortless ease in getting set up in a cloud.

 If the .NET developers can use ASP.NET to set up the app with the same .NET runtime as used in the development, then chances of developing bugs because of environmental differences get reduced.

 The amount of data is growing exponentially on account of the astronomical rise in the connected devices witnessed globally.
 Experts have weighed in on the solutions to handle these huge chunks of data.

-The system is fully capable of collecting raw sensor data from the devices into knowledge by collecting, modeling and reasoning the context to help deduce new knowledge for connected devices.
+The system is fully capable of collecting raw sensor data from the devices into knowledge by collecting, modeling, and reasoning the context to help deduce new knowledge for connected devices.

 The amount of data will only grow and context awareness will be of primary importance.
 It will help decide what data to process and what data should not.
-ML.NET (Machine learning framework) especially for .NET developers allows a library called Infer.NET for running Bayesian probabilistic programming with the aim to bring context awareness in your IoT applications.
+ML.NET (Machine learning framework), especially for .NET developers, allows a library called Infer.NET for running Bayesian probabilistic programming with the aim to bring context-awareness in your IoT applications.

 One thing is sure if you are living in the 21st century.
 IoT is and is only going to become a bigger tool in everyday life and the path of success for many companies.
-After all, it has brought increased yield, quality and efficiency.
+After all, it has brought increased yield, quality, and efficiency.

-There is much innovation and global adoption of this technology but also its unique set of challenges.
+There are much innovation and global adoption of this technology but also its unique set of challenges.
 The ever-growing .NET community promises to use one of the most efficient platforms to solve many of these challenges plaguing the IoT industry.